 A cataract is a clouding of the natural lens in the eye – over time, protein builds up on the lens causing cloudy vision.

 There are many IOL choices available.
-You and your doctor will decide on which IOL best suites your life style.
+You and your doctor will decide which IOL best suits your lifestyle.

-In addition to IOL choices, we also offer bladeless cataract surgery, correction for astigmatism with assistance of a laser, and offering the option of no drops following cataract surgery
+In addition to IOL choices, we also offer bladeless cataract surgery, correction for astigmatism with the assistance of a laser, and offering the option of no drops following cataract surgery.

 To determine if you are a candidate for cataract surgery, a full dilated eye exam will need to be performed.
 Please contact our office if you are having any cataract like symptoms.